futureaiitofficial/infoctor/README.md

 Infoctor EHR is a cloud-based, modular SaaS platform designed to cater to the diverse needs of modern healthcare delivery in international markets, with a primary focus on the United States and India.
 It supports the entire patient care continuum, from primary care to specialized treatments, emergency services, and remote patient monitoring, while allowing multiple healthcare providers to operate on a single, secure platform.

 The system is built on a microservices architecture with multi-tenancy support, ensuring scalability, flexibility, and ease of integration with existing healthcare IT ecosystems.
-It adheres to healthcare data standards and regulations, including HIPAA, GDPR, HL7 FHIR, and Indian EHR Standards, ensuring data security, patient privacy, and interoperability across different healthcare systems and geographical locations.
+It leverages PostgreSQL's advanced features, including JSONB support for flexible data storage, to create a robust and efficient database layer.
+Infoctor adheres to healthcare data standards and regulations, including HIPAA, GDPR, HL7 FHIR, and Indian EHR Standards, ensuring data security, patient privacy, and interoperability across different healthcare systems and geographical locations.

 Infoctor's design philosophy centers on creating a seamless experience for both healthcare providers and patients, emphasizing efficiency, engagement, and improved health outcomes while maintaining compliance with diverse international regulatory requirements.
 The blockchain integration ensures the highest level of data integrity and security, particularly for sensitive health records and patient consent management.